Skip to content

 When you’re in a pinch, it can be tempting to grab whatever oil you have on hand, but this is one of the worst things you can do for your clippers.
 Products like WD-40, baby oil, or coconut oil are not designed for high-speed metal blades.
 These substitutes can gum up the mechanics, damage the motor, and even irritate your client’s skin.
 Always stick with a professional clipper oil.
 It’s specifically formulated to lubricate the blades, reduce friction, and prevent overheating without leaving a sticky residue.
 Using the right clipper accessories is a small, inexpensive step that protects your most valuable tools.

-The Problem with Too Much or Too Little Oil
+Finding the Sweet Spot: Not Too Much or Too Little Oil

 Finding the right balance with oil is key.
 Too little oil causes friction, which makes the blades heat up, work harder, and go dull much faster.
 On the other hand, drenching your clippers in oil is also a problem.
 Excess oil can attract hair clippings and dust, creating a grimy buildup that can clog the blades and slow down the motor.
 The best approach is to apply a little bit, but often.
 Put two or three drops of oil across the blade teeth before your first use of the day.
 During a busy day, reapply a drop or two between clients to keep your professional trimmers running cool and clean.